alexvollmer/archive.alexvollmer.com/content/posts/day-three-railsconf-07-summary.md

 # RejectConf 2007

 Living in Seattle I&#8217;m really fortunate to have access to such an [active group of Rubyists](http://www.zenspider.com/Languages/Ruby/Seattle/index.html).
-One fellow Seattle-ite, Ryan Davis, put on [RejectConf](http://blog.zenspider.com/archives/2007/05/rejectconf_2007_final_details.html) which was described as a &#8220;gong show&#8221; style presentation forum where people get up and give very short (&lt; 5min) presentations on things they&#8217;ve been working on.
+One fellow Seattle-ite, Ryan Davis, put on [RejectConf](http://blog.zenspider.com/archives/2007/05/rejectconf_2007_final_details.html) which was described as a &#8220;gong show&#8221; style presentation forum where people get up and give very short (< 5min) presentations on things they&#8217;ve been working on.

 The near-anarchic atmosphere (fueled by beer and snacks graciously donated by Addison-Wesley) gave a great energy to the gathering.
 Most of the ideas were pretty interesting, some were fringey, but it was a great forum to see what the rest of the community is up to.
 Oh yeah, a big shout-out to [Free Geek](http://freegeek.org/) for providing the space.